 The main purpose of the drawing is to provide notice of the nature of the mark sought to be registered.
-The drawing of a mark is promptly entered into the automated records of the USPTO and is available to the public through the Trademark Electronic Search System (“TESS”) and the Trademark Applications and Registrations Retrieval ("TARR") database on the USPTO website at http://tarr.uspto.gov/.
-Timely public notification of the filing of applications is important because granting a filing date to an application potentially establishes a date of constructive use of the mark (see TMEP §201.02).
-Therefore, an application must include a clear drawing of the mark to receive a filing date.
-37 C.F.R.
-2.21(a)(3); TMEP §202.01.
+The drawing of a mark is promptly entered into the automated records of the USPTO and is available to the public through the Trademark Electronic Search System (“TESS”) and the Trademark Status and Document Retrieval (“TSDR”) database on the USPTO website at http://tsdr.uspto.gov/.
+Timely public notification of the filing of applications is important, because granting a filing date to an application potentially establishes a date of constructive use of the mark (see TMEP §201.02).
+Therefore, an application under §1 or §44 must include a clear drawing of the mark to receive a filing date.
+37 C.F.R. §2.21(a)(3); TMEP §202.01.

 Examining attorneys must require applicants to comply promptly with the drawing rules.
-Requests to defer drawing corrections until the application is approved for publication or registration should be denied.
+Requests to defer drawing corrections until the application is approved for publication or registration must be denied.

 There are two forms of drawings: “special form drawings” and “standard character drawings.”
 See 37 C.F.R. §§2.52(a), (b).
 See also TMEP §§807.03–807.03(i) for information about standard character drawings, and TMEP §§807.04–807.04(b) for information about special form drawings.
 (Note: “Typed” drawings are acceptable for applications filed before November 2, 2003.
 See TMEP §807.03(i).)